m3db/m3/src/metrics/protocol/msgpack/wire_format.md

   * Gauge ID
   * Gauge value

-* VersionedPolicies object
+* PoliciesList object
-  * Number of VersionedPolicies fields
+  * Number of PoliciesList fields
-  * Versioned Policies (can be one of the following)
+  * PoliciesList (can be one of the following)
-    * DefaultVersionedPolicies
+    * DefaultPoliciesList
-      * Versioned Policies type
+      * PoliciesList type
-    * CustomVersionedPolicies
+    * CustomPoliciesList
-      * Versioned Policies type
+      * PoliciesList type
+      * List of StagedPolicies objects

-      * Version
+* StagedPolicies object
+  * Number of StagedPolicies fields
   * Cutover
+  * Tombstoned
   * List of Policy objects

 * Policy object
   * Number of Policy fields